Lakes and rivers of Titan

 False-color, medium-resolution Cassini synthetic aperture radar mosaic of Titan's north polar region, showing hydrocarbon seas, lakes, and tributary networks.
 Blue coloring indicates low radar reflectivity areas, caused by bodies of liquid ethane, methane and dissolved nitrogen.
 Kraken Mare, the largest sea on Titan, is at lower left.
 Ligeia Mare is the large body below the pole, and Punga Mare at half its size is just left of the pole.
 White areas have not been imaged.

 Lakes of liquid ethane and methane exist on the surface of Titan, Saturn's largest moon.
-This was confirmed by the Cassini–Huygens space probe, as had been suspected since the 1980s.
+This was confirmed by the Cassini–Huygens space probe, and had been suspected long before.
 The large bodies of liquid are known as maria (seas) and the small ones as lacūs (lakes).